amcneill97/osticket-prereqs/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-# ✅ osTicket Installation Guide (IIS, PHP 7.3, MySQL 5.5)
+# ✅ osTicket Installation Guide

 This guide shows you how to install **osTicket v1.15.8** along with its prerequisites for lab/testing purposes on **Windows 10**.